LennardDeurman/dms-custom-ad-scripting/README.md

 Custom web ad formats package (interscroller, floating banners, video, push-up billboards) while maintaining easy configuration.
 Solutions can be applied either hard-coded in the page or via AdServer, friendly-iframes.
 Custom setup can also be made (contact-me!).

+Looking for a similar version for mobile?
+See: https://github.com/LennardDeurman/dms-mobile-ads/

 <div class="container">

 <div class="demo-item">